mnieber/dodo-commands/doc/how-it-works.rst

 Activating the last used project
 ================================

 Dodo Commands remembers which project was last activated.
 You can activate the last used project with ``$(dodo activate --latest)``.
 It's usually convenient to activate the latest project whenever you open a terminal.
-To facilitate this, calling ``dodo autostart on`` writes a small script file to ``~/.dodo_commands_autostart``.
+To facilitate this, you can call ``dodo autostart on`` to write a small script file to ``~/.dodo_commands_autostart``.

 .. code-block:: bash